nicolet5/Coursera_Capstone/docs/report.md

 ![Community Categorization \label{Figure 9}](images/count_of_venue_categories_avg_distance.png)
+<span class="caption">Figure 9: Community categorization by top level categories and average distances</span>

 It is apparent that community 3 (which is located around Belltown), has a significant portion of nightlife, and one of the lowest average distances.
 However, other communities which have a significant count of nightlife venues combined with a variety of other venue categories (such as communities 0, 1, and 4) have a higher average distance between nodes.
 This leads to the conclusion that a high percentage of nightlife venues within a community does not necessarily imply a more geographically dense community.
-However, in general communities with a significant portion of "Outdoors & Recreation" sites tend to be more spread out, as evidenced by \autoref{Figure 9}.
-This conclusion is further supported by the correlation heat map shown in \autoref{Figure 10}, which indicates that the category most highly correlated with average distance between nodes is the count of "Outdoors & Recreation" venues in the community.
+However, in general communities with a significant portion of "Outdoors & Recreation" sites tend to be more spread out, as evidenced by Figure 9.
+This conclusion is further supported by the correlation heat map shown in Figure 10, which indicates that the category most highly correlated with average distance between nodes is the count of "Outdoors & Recreation" venues in the community.
 This intuitively makes sense considering people visiting parks and recreation sites around the city would be more likely to travel further between each location.

 ![Community Categorization Correlation \label{Figure 10}](images/correlation_community_categories.png)
+<span class="caption">Figure 10: Community categorization correlation heatmap</span>

 ## Discussion